Image : @username_b_e_n, 1st TNR

 fort DE LA FORCA and the col de turini

 When French-Italian relations deteriorated in the late 19th century work began on the Fort de la Forca, what is now the ruins of fortifications built on this high point above the Col de Turini.
 The hill top at just over 2000m in the Mercantour Park looks toward the Italian border and overlooks the Vésubie and Roya valleys and was considered an important strategic point, important enough that it was occupied by the German army during the Second World War.

 Getting here isn't easy, as you might expect for a hill fort.
 It's a long but worthwhile climb mainly on gravel tracks, from wooded terrain to an open hillside traverse.
 There's a loop around the fort that could add a couple of fairly flat kilometres if you're feeling fresh and want to see the full 360 degree panorama of the area, it simply brings you back onto the GPS route.
 Tracks lead off the loop to the fortifications on the hill top.

-The 2017 route will also have an option of a faster finish route for those who've made it as far as the Col de Turini - 50km plus of tarmac descending all the way to the coast.
+The 2017 route will include an option for a faster finish after you've made it as far as the Col de Turini - 50km plus of tarmac descending all the way to the coast.

 Images via google

 Great place names to finish a long ride.
 It's fair to say the whole area may come as a culture shock after days in the hills.
 Unwashed cyclists and the glitterati of the Med make an amusing contrast.
 For those that prefer to avoid as much of the traffic as possible there's a route from Turbie that takes you to the old town area of Nice while avoiding the coast until the last kilometre or two along the Promenade des Anglais, with a cycle lane on the promenade it's one of the easiest ways to the airport.
 The old town is worth spending some time in, it's the nicest part of the area for many.
 It's close to the Nice Ville train station for anyone needing the train back to Turin.